 I’m not really a fan of Hallmark holidays, but I do think devoting a day to celebrate our pastors is time well spent!

-Take a few minutes and handwrite a note to your pastor.
+Let your pastor know how much he means to you and your family.
 Share how he or she helped you and your family grow spiritually.

 Give examples of times when he or she was there for you and may not have even known that his presence spoke volumes to you and your family.